lixin-wei/HZNUOJ/README.md

 Site address: [acm.hznu.edu.cn](http://acm.hznu.edu.cn)

-for security concern, I've delete web/OJ/include/db_info.inc.php from all commits.
+for security concern, I've deleted web/OJ/include/db_info.inc.php from all commits.

 and here is te template of this file, you can create it yourself.